Correlation detection in trees for planted graph alignment: A sufficient condition for impossibility of correlation detection: conjectured hard phase for partial graph alignment

 It is an easy fact to check that each injective mapping $\sigma \in \cS(c,c+\Delta)$ can be factorized in disjoint open paths and closed cycles.
-Since each term $i$ in the product in \eqref{eq_V_d_recursive} only depends on the other terms $j$ in its own open path (resp. closed cycle), the expectation term in \eqref{eq_V_d_recursive} factorizes according to the path/cycle decomposition of $\sigma$.
+Since each term in $u$ in the product in \eqref{eq_V_d_recursive} only depends on the other terms $v$ in their own open path or closed cycle, the expectation term in \eqref{eq_V_d_recursive} factorizes according to the path/cycle decomposition of $\sigma$. \\